EdwinLi09/Weather-App/README.md

 # Getting Started
 - Have Visual Code Studio installed on your machine.
-- Live server extention installed in Visual Code Studio to run the file.
+- Live Server extention installed in Visual Code Studio to run the file.
+- Open the html file and start the Live Server.
+- The browser will automatically open with the weather application.
+- Enter any city, and the weather data will appear.

+# Usage
+- Enter the name of any city in the input field.
+- The application will display the current temperature, humidity, and wind speed for the specified city.

+# Acknowledgments
+- Inspired by the need for real-time weather information.